Our Deputy Head Girl of Outreach, Erin Gavina, would like to introduce and explain what service means to HRS girls.

-The discipleship of our founder, Bishop Joseph Shanahan, and the missionary work of the Holy Rosary Sisters, has given us remarkable and worthy examples that our staff and girls strive to follow in their outreach work and in the community.
+The discipleship of our founder, Bishop Joseph Shanahan, and the missionary work of the Holy Rosary Sisters, are remarkable and worthy examples of service that our staff and girls strive to follow in their outreach work and in the greater community.

 Service to the school